 Notes Regarding the Use of Non-GAAP Financial Measures.
-MSCI has presented supplemental non-GAAP financial measures as part of this Proxy Statement.
-A reconciliation is provided that reconciles each non-GAAP financial measure with the most comparable GAAP measure.
-The presentation of non-GAAP financial measures should not be considered as alternative measures for the most directly comparable GAAP financial measures.
-These measures are used by management to monitor the financial performance of the business, inform business decision making and forecast future results.
+MSCI has presented a supplemental non-GAAP financial measure as part of this Proxy Statement.
+A reconciliation is provided that reconciles this non-GAAP financial measure with the most comparable GAAP measure.
+The non-GAAP financial measure presented in this Proxy Statement should not be considered an alternative measure for the most directly comparable GAAP financial measure.
+The non-GAAP financial measure presented in this Proxy Statement is used by management to monitor the financial performance of the business, inform business decision making and forecast future results.

-Adjusted EBITDA is defined as net income before provision for income taxes, other expense (income), net, non-recurring stock-based compensation, depreciation and amortization of property, equipment and leasehold improvements, amortization of intangible assets, strategic review expenses, the lease exit charge and restructuring costs.
+Adjusted EBITDA is defined as net income before income from discontinued operations, net of income taxes, provision for income taxes, other expense (income), net, depreciation and amortization and the lease exit charge.

-We believe that adjusting for strategic review expenses, the lease exit charge, restructuring costs and debt repayment and refinancing expenses is useful to management and investors because it allows for an evaluation of MSCI's underlying operating performance.
-Additionally, we believe that adjusting for non-recurring stock-based compensation expenses, debt repayment and refinancing expenses and depreciation and amortization may help investors compare our performance to that of other companies in our industry as we do not believe that other companies in our industry have as significant a portion of their operating expenses represented by these items.
-We believe that the non-GAAP financial measures presented in this Proxy Statement facilitate meaningful period-to-period comparisons and provide a baseline for the evaluation of future results.
+We believe that adjusting for depreciation and amortization may help investors compare our performance to that of other companies in our industry as we do not believe that other companies in our industry have as significant a portion of their operating expenses represented by these items.
+Additionally, we believe that adjusting for income from discontinued operations, net of income tax, provides investors with a meaningful trend of results for our continuing operations.
+Finally, we believe that adjusting for one time, unusual or non-recurring expenses, such as the lease exit charge, is useful to management and investors because it allows for an evaluation of MSCI's underlying operating performance.
+We believe that the non-GAAP financial measure presented in this Proxy Statement facilitates meaningful period-to-period comparisons and provides a baseline for the evaluation of future results.